 - Heat pan to medium.

-- Add hazelnuts to the spice grinder and press a few times.
+- Add nuts to the spice grinder and press a few times.
 Check the texture – it should be coarse but without too large pieces.
 Pulse a couple of more times if required and transfer to a mixing bowl.

 - Add the roasted sesame seeds to the bowl and mix everything together.